Capri205/OBWizardFun/README.md

 No commands.
 Just put it into the plugins folder and enjoy.

-Spells can be cast on a specific randomly chosen player or all players.
+Spells can be cast on a specific randomly chosen player or all players.<br>
+Players can also cast spells on themselves or others using the /cast command!

 FIRE - Sets you on fire<br>
 FIREWORK - Launches a firework under you<br>